-C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes No
+C15 Are first-time, first-year students accepted for terms other than the fall?

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admission decision sent (fill in one only)

-\Box On a rolling basis beginning (date):

-By (date): April 1

-\Box Other:

-C17.
-Reply policy for admitted applicants (fill in one only)

-\Box Must reply by (date):

-\Box No set date

-- \boxtimes Must reply by May 1st or within 1 weeks if notified thereafter - \Box Other:

-Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?

-\Box Yes, in full

-\Box Yes, in part
+X On a rolling basis beginning (date): By (date): Other: April 1 - - C17 Reply policy for admitted appl only) icants (fill in one Must reply by (date): X No set date Must reply by May 1st or within Other: 1 weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: - Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission

-🗆 No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
+Does your institution allow students to postpone enrollment after admission?

-Yes 🗆 No
+Yes No Х

-If yes, maximum period of postponement: 2 years
+If yes, maximum period of postponement:

+2 years

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+C19 Early admission of high school students

+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-C20.
-Common Application: Question removed from CDS.
+C20 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)